 Description: Only relevant in clustered environments.
-The id of the node where scripts of the TEF (Task Execution Framework) which are run automatically will be executed.
-(Scripts which are started manually using the Admin Tool will be run on the machine where the Admin Tool is running.)
+The ID of the node where scripts of the TEF (Task Execution Framework) will be executed.
+This applies to both scripts called from the workflow and scripts called manually using the Admin Tool.
+The Admin Tool can be started from any node.